LuxRemix: Lighting Decomposition and Remixing for Indoor Scenes: Evaluation

 \section{Evaluation}

 To quantitatively evaluate our single-view lighting decomposition and multi-view lighting harmonization models, we use 30 synthetic test scenes held out from training.
 We evaluate our models on this test set using PSNR, SSIM, and LPIPS \cite{ZhangIESW2018} after channel-wise color rescaling w.r.t. the ground truth.
+For real-world scenes, we use standard SfM to estimate camera poses and typically use 32--96 images covering sufficient views of the target lights.